maazkhan75/COAL-SETUP/README.md

 - Open the dos.config file at the estimated path below and paste the commands at the end of the document.
 Replace the defaultUser with your default username registered on Windows: `C:\Users\defaultUser\Downloads\TetrisGame-0x88\dosboxPortable\Data\settings`
 - After mounting, start the game by clicking on the dosbox.exe shortcut and wait for approximately 1 minute for compiling the code (compile time depends on the specs of your machine).
 - Once the t.com file is created, you can comment out the line nasm t.asm -o t.com in the config file of dosbox located at `TetrisGame-0x88\dosboxPortable\Data\settings\dosbox.conf` for quicker startup in the future.
 This can be done by putting a # before the line.

 ### 🛠️ Configuration
 Add the following lines at the end of the dos.config file:

-### 🛠️ Configuration
-Add the following lines at the end of the dos.config file: